Spring/Summer Ceremony Details for Graduates

 The University of Wisconsin-Green Bay's Spring/Summer Commencement ceremony will be held Saturday, May 13, 2017 at 11:30 a.m. at the Kress Events Center (click here for directions and locate building #17).
 The Commencement ceremony is approximately 2 hours in length.
 If you expect to earn your degree in May or August, this is the ceremony you should participate in.
 If you expect to earn your degree in December or January, you should participate in the fall/winter ceremony.
 Rare exceptions must be approved by the Associate Provost/Commencement Coordinator, Clifton Ganyard, via email at firstname.lastname@example.org.

-In order to participate in the ceremony, you must sign up online by noon on May 5, 2017.
-However, due to printing deadlines, to have your name also included in the program booklet you must register to graduate by April 14, regardless of ceremony participation.
+In order to participate in the ceremony, you must sign up online by midnight on May 4, 2017.
+However, due to printing deadlines, to have your name also included in the program booklet you must apply to graduate by April 14, regardless of ceremony participation.
 To participate, go to www.uwgb.edu/sis.
 Log in as you normally do, select Academics, then Edit Graduation Information (or Apply for Graduation, if you haven't done so yet).
 After all the fields are complete, click on SAVE at the bottom and then GRADUATION CONFIRMATION.

 Caps and Gowns

 University of Wisconsin policy requires the wearing of approved caps and gowns at commencement exercises.
-You may purchase your cap and gown at The Phoenix Bookstore or online at www.THEphoenixbookstore.com April 3-May 5, 2017, or at The Phoenix Bookstore beginning April 12, 2017.
-(Note: Sizes are guaranteed only through April 28, 2017.
-Purchases after that date are 'as available'.)
-Printed announcements are also available for purchase at the Bookstore.
-(See Caps & Gowns page for more information, including the University of Wisconsin-Green Bay Commencement Apparel and Regalia Policy).
+You may purchase your cap and gown online at www.THEphoenixbookstore.com April 3-May 5, 2017, or at The Phoenix Bookstore beginning April 12 (sizes guaranteed through April 28, purchases after that date are 'as available').
+Printed announcements are also available for purchase at the Bookstore (see Caps & Gowns page for more information, including the University of Wisconsin-Green Bay Commencement Apparel and Regalia Policy).